 Service transition and exit, time for a rethink…

-When a service delivery partnership is either coming to its natural or even a premature end, this is often a great opportunity to rethink the real business outcomes and objectives your organisation needs to move to and enable.
+When a complex project or outsourcing partnership is either coming to its natural or even a premature end, this is often a great opportunity to rethink the business outcomes and objectives your organisation needs to move to and enable.
 In this context, it makes sense to reassess both the needs of the services/relationship and how the outcomes could and should be delivered.

-As stated earlier, we regularly come across the situation where organisations look to maintain a status quo – when agreements are simply renewed with existing service providers, suppliers or vendors, or when old agreements and service requirements (perhaps with a refresh) are overlaid on new provider relationships.
+We regularly come across the situation where organisations are uncertain of how to clarify and articulate ‘what good, but affordable looks like’ and instead look to maintain a status quo.
+In many cases, agreements are simply renewed or extended with existing service providers, suppliers or vendors and old agreements and service requirements (perhaps with a refresh) are overlaid on new service provider relationships.